jardon/gnome-mosaic/TESTING.md

 journalctl -o cat -n 0 -f "$(which gnome-shell)" | grep -v warning
 ```

 Note that because the logs are from GNOME Shell, there will be messages from all installed extensions, and GNOME Shell itself.
-Pop Shell is fairly chatty though, so the majority of the logs should be from Pop Shell.
-Pop Shell logs are usually prepended with `gnome-mosaic:`, but sometimes GNOME has internal errors and warnings surrounding those logs that could be useful for pointing to an issue that we can resolve in Pop Shell.
+GNOME Mosaic is fairly chatty though, so the majority of the logs should be from GNOME Mosaic.
+GNOME Mosaic logs are usually prepended with `gnome-mosaic:`, but sometimes GNOME has internal errors and warnings surrounding those logs that could be useful for pointing to an issue that we can resolve in GNOME Mosaic.

 ## Checklists